galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >**Step 2**: Upload datasets into Galaxy
 >    - set the datatype to `cmap`
 >
->The box below explain how to upload data if you forgot.
+>The box below explains how to upload data if you forgot.
 Just make sure you set dataset type to `cmap`.
 >
 > {% snippet faqs/galaxy/datasets_import_via_link.md format="fasta" %}
 >